olegukr/bank-account/README.md

 - **Number of withdrawals**: `int` (initial value = 0)
 - **Annual rate (percentage)**: `float`
 - **Monthly commission**: `float` (initial value = 0)

+## Constructor
+The Account class has a constructor that initializes the balance and annual rate attributes with values ​​passed as parameters.

 ### General Account Methods
 1. **Deposit**: Adds money to the balance.